rosenhouse/tubes/README.md

 **work in progress + side project == be careful**

 ## Huh?
-A CLI tool that simplifies the creation of CF development environments on AWS
+A CLI tool that automates the creation of CloudFoundry development environments on AWS *Given I have AWS account credentials, when I run `tubes`, then I get a BOSH director & Concourse deployment*

 ## Goals
 - Automate as much as possible